Persuasive Essay Generator

 How is a persuasive essay different from an argumentative one?

 An argumentative essay is built around evidence and counterargument — it expects the reader to be skeptical and walks them through logic.
 A persuasive essay is built around moving the reader.
 It still uses evidence, but it leans harder on ethos (writer credibility) and pathos (emotional appeal) to close the deal.
-The drafter adjusts structure and tone depending on which you pick in the form.
+The workspace adjusts structure and tone depending on which you pick in the form.

 Does it actually use ethos, pathos, and logos on purpose?